Introducing Beaufort Scales, High Lord of the Cloverly Dragons and lover of tea, cakes and barbecues, if you haven’t met before.

 Mm: And that is a universal truth.

-If you enjoyed that little insight into the world of Beaufort, you might want to jump over here and read one of his short stories – and if you sign up for the newsletter you’ll get four more sent straight to your inbox!
+And if you enjoyed that little insight into the world of Beaufort, you might want to jump over and check out Baking Bad, the first of his cosy mysteries, or sign up for the newsletter to get a free collection of Beaufort stories straight to your inbox!